 Since 1999, IOM has developed a strong partnership with the Ministry of Public Health (MOPH) in responding to the challenges of public health and migration.
 With the aim of improving health knowledge, awareness, practices and access among migrants as well as their Thai host communities, IOM supports the MOPH in promoting migrant inclusive policies that address migration-related health vulnerabilities, non-communicable diseases, mental health, occupational health, environmental health, and access to migrant-sensitive health care services.
 This partnership was further strengthened in 2019 where a new MOU with signed to increase access to healthcare among migrants and vulnerable communities for the period of November 2019 to November 2022.

-IOM is particularly active in the area of malaria elimination and tuberculosis (TB) detection.
-To date, over 120,000 persons from poor and hard-to-reach populations have been screened for TB with over 15,000 suspects tested.
-IOM also initiated a campaign to contain and eliminate malaria among at-risk groups in border areas.
-Activities included the training of migrant health workers and volunteers in case detection and follow up, behavioural change campaigns and the distribution of over 70,000 long-lasting insecticide nets.
+IOM is particularly active in the area of COVID-19 prevention and tuberculosis (TB) detection.
+IOM has recently completed a programme to support the Thai government’s effort to eliminate malaria in the GMS region.
+To date, over 146,000 persons [A1] from poor and hard-to-reach populations have been screened for TB with over 10,000 suspects tested[A2] .
+IOM has also recently completed a programme to support the effort to eliminate malaria among at-risk groups in the GMS region.
+Activities included the training of migrant health workers and volunteers in case detection and follow up, behavioural change campaigns and the distribution of over 100,000 long-lasting insecticide nets.